nservant/HiC-Pro/doc/UTILS.rst

 4- hicpro2juicebox.sh
 ---------------------
-or **How can I generate load my HiC-Pro data into Juicebox visualization software ?**
+or **How can I load my HiC-Pro data into Juicebox visualization software ?**

 | The hicpro2juicebox.sh utility allows to generate input file for Juicebox.
 | It can be use both for restriction fragment Hi-C or Dnase Hi-C by specifying the -f FRAGMENT_FILE option.
 Note that in this case, it is advice to use the HiC-Pro annotation file, as the fragment name is expected to be HiC_CHROMOSOME_FRAGMENTNUMBER.